QuickBooks Blog

 payments

 One of the biggest risks businesses take is providing goods and services without payment.
-While this is the way things are often done in business, that doesn’t mean there isn’t another option.
+While businesses often do things this way, that doesn’t mean there isn’t another option.
 Instead, you could choose to require advance payments for your goods and services, or just for certain projects.

-Advance payments are a way to reduce your risk and ensure you have the working capital you need upfront.
+Advance payments are a way to reduce your risk and ensure you have the capital you need to do your work.
+This could be invaluable if you're one of the 46% of small business owners in our Small Business Insights Survey experiencing cash flow problems.
 However, if you are going to accept advance payments, you’ll need to account for these deposits or full payments correctly.

 What is an advance payment?